top of page

 b.
 Lucian of Samosata.

 a.
-6 feet and 6 inches tall, big for people of the time.
+Goliath was 6 feet and 6 inches tall, which was considered big for people of that time.

 b.
 Goliath was 6 cubits and a span in height.